Italian gastronomy in Quebec: flavors, tradition, and passion

 The market as a space for discovery

-At the Old Port Market, some stalls offer local products that blend wonderfully with Italian traditions: fresh herbs, greenhouse tomatoes, autumn squashes.
-Italian cuisine loves local products, and the Quebec terroir has much to offer to enrich its fundamental recipes.
+At the Old Port Market, some stalls offer local products that pair wonderfully with Italian traditions: fresh herbs, greenhouse tomatoes, autumn squashes.
+Italian cuisine loves local products, and Quebec terroir has much to offer to enrich its fundamental recipes.

 Prestige